OceanGPT/OceanGPT/README.md

 *   Building a Web Application
 *   User Usage and Effect Validation

 This guide provides a practical engineering solution to help you quickly build a professional Q&A system for the maritime domain.
-Fine-tuning requires only 22GB of VRAM, making it usable on an NVIDIA GeForce RTX 3090.
-During deployment, int4 quantization technology is used to reduce VRAM usage to about 8GB.
 For detailed setup instructions and usage examples, see the [CustomQA_CN.md](https://github.com/zjunlp/OceanGPT/blob/main/CustomQA_CN.md)|[CustomQA_EN.md](https://github.com/zjunlp/OceanGPT/blob/main/CustomQA_EN.md).

 ## Using MCP Server for Sonar Image Caption